 Frequently asked Questions:

 Makki ki roti recipe is made using Maiza Flour also known as corn meal.
 It is yellow in colour and slightly grainy.

 Do not confuse it with cornflour which is white in colour and superfine in texture.
-Maize flour is a vegan, gluten free flour and is made using corn kernels.
+Maize flour is a vegan, gluten-free flour and is made using corn kernels.

-The glycemic index of corn is towards higher side and hence diabetic people should avoid eating Makki ki roti or eat it in limitation as it may increase the level of sugar of blood.
+The glycemic index of corn is towards the higher side and hence diabetic people should avoid eating Makki ki roti or eat it in limitation as it may increase the level of sugar of blood.